-FAQ for In Person Classes with Felicia Forte
+FAQ for Workshops with Felicia Forte

 Medium- Felicia’s technical expertise lies in oil paint, she can teach a beginner how to use and master the medium.
 She is also happy to have students use other types of mediums in her classes as long as they are already proficient in the use of them.